wocodes/monilog-api-old/README.md

 ### Available Endpoints/Todos
 <p>Below is a list of feature endpoints on Monilog Api.
-All enpoints can be accessed/consumed via
+All endpoints can be accessed/consumed via
 our base URL https://api-monilog.schoolly.co</p>
 <p>You are free to send feature requests to william.odiomonafe@gmail.com</p>
 <br>